Europe kicks off COVID vaccination drive to end pandemic | DW | 27.12.2020

 First doses arrive in Cyprus

 An 84-year-old man became the first patient to receive the coronavirus vaccine in Cyprus.
-While Europe has some of the best-resourced healthcare systems in the world, the sheer scale of the effort means some countries are calling on retired medics to help while others have loosened rules for who is allowed to give the injections.
+While Europe has some of the best-resourced health care systems in the world, the sheer scale of the effort means some countries are calling on retired medics to help.
+Other countries have loosened rules for who is allowed to give the injections.

 -